Honeysuckle | A Fragrant Flower of Early Summer Evenings

 - Origin: East Asia (Japan, China, Korea)

-- Appearance: A vine-like plant with oval, opposite leaves.
-The flowers start white and gradually turn yellow, releasing a pleasant fragrance.
+- Appearance: A climbing plant with opposite oval leaves.
+Its flowers change from white to yellow and emit a pleasant fragrance.

 Cultural Significance Around the World